Volue-Public/energy-mesh-python/docs/source/installation.rst

 #.
 Good to know:

-    #.
+    a.
 PyCharm Terminal:

-        #.
         'View' -> 'Tool Windows' -> 'Terminal' will bring up a command line where the virtual environment is activated.

         .. note::
             This is the command line where you should run commands for installing new packages.
 Example: 'python -m pip install <some_python_package>'.

     #.
 Execute a script:

-        #.
-Right click on the <your_python_script>.py in the Project view to the right in PyCharm and select 'Run'.
+        Right click on the <your_python_script>.py in the 'Project' view to the right in PyCharm and select 'Run'.

 Mesh Python SDK